Maverick616/digital-writing-folio/exercises.md

 Visual Novel players, Dating Sims players, and/or Anime fans.

 ### How does having an audience in mind affect the development of the work?
 You have to make sure you cater to your audiences tastes to an extent, so you don't alienate them or make your work so obscure that very few people would enjoy it.
+Also if you know your audience and know what they're expecting you can play with and subvert those expectations.